-Sensei Alexandra Lucas, Dr. Alexandra is a sandan (三段)(3rd dan) in Kempo karate and Shodan in Shorinji-Ryu Karate.
-She works as a cardiologist researcher at Arizona State University.
-She recently joined our dojo in 2016 and we are all happy to have her in our martial arts family.
+Sensei Alexandra Lucas.
+Dr. Alexandra is sandan (三段)(3rd dan) in Kempo karate and Shodan in Shorinji-Ryu Karate.
+She works is a cardiologist researcher at Arizona State University and recently joined our dojo in 2016 and we are happy to have her in our martial arts family.

 Senpai A. Pillow Shodan (1st dan), is a very dedicated martial artist and an extraordinary lady who began training in martial arts under Soke in 2012.
 She is a beautiful and spiritual person who is a Christian.
 Over the years she has transformed into a very good martial artist!

 Senpai Richard E. Durfee, Jr, Shodan (1st dan).
 Senpai Durfee is an excellent and powerful martial artist who speaks fluent Japanese learned on a mission to Japan for the LDS Church.
 He is excellent at bunkai (self-defense), karate and kobudo and puts 110% effort into training.
 He is very personable and has been training under Soke since 2012.
 We are lucky to have him and his family in our dojo.

 Senpai Dennis Ingram Shodan (1st dan).
 Members of the dojo feel that Senpai Ingram is our mascot.
 We all have a wonderful time with Dennis and training is not quite the same when he is not present.
 Even though he occasionally clowns around, he is a powerful martial artist who is very good at bunkai.
 He came to us from another dojo and has been a student of Soke's since 2012.
-Dennis is a member of the LDS Church and has his own personal suite at the ER, but that has little to do with martial arts and more due to his nature.
+Dennis is a member of the LDS Church and has his own personal suite at the ER, but that has little to do with martial arts and more due to his nature working on roof-tops.